ASE A7 Heating Air Conditioning Practice Test

 16.

 Answer A is wrong.
-A reading of infinity indicates there is an open in the windings.
+A reading of infinity indicates an open in the windings.
 Typically, the resistance of an A/C clutch coil is ~ 2 - 5 Ohms.

 Answer B is correct.
-A reading of 0.00 Ohms indicates that there's a short in the coil windings.
+A reading of 0.00 Ohms indicates a short in the coil windings.

 Answer C is wrong.
-An A/C compressor clutch coil is a simple device made of fine windings of wire wrapped into a coil.
+An A/C compressor clutch coil is a simple device made of fine wire windings wrapped into a coil.

 Answer D is wrong.
 When current is passed through the coil, it creates a strong magnetic field that pulls a splined hub into contact with the spinning pulley.
 This action engages the compressor.